 WE LOVED ONE ANOTHER,

 AND LOVE RULED THE SCHOOL.

-The mission of Mars Hill Bible School is to provide every student a Christ-centered, Bible-based education emphasizing spiritual, academic, physical, and social development in an environment where Christian principles are taught, honored, and upheld.
+The mission of Mars Hill Bible School is to provide every child with a challenging Christ-centered education emphasizing spiritual, academic, physical, and social development in a nurturing environment.

 The roots of Mars Hill Bible School can be traced to T.B.
 Larimore, who operated Mars Hill Academy from 1871-1887 in the heart of Florence, Alabama.
 In 1947, a visionary group of men and women dedicated to the concept of Christian education reopened Mars Hill Bible School on the same land as its predecessor.